đ§ Water Intake Calculator

-Estimate your daily water intake needs based on your weight.
+Estimate your daily water intake based on your body weight.

 Water Intake Calculator – Stay Hydrated and Healthy Every Day